PEX Plumbing Pipe

 PEX conserves energy by reducing heat transfer, or loss of heat through the pipe wall.
 By contrast, metal pipes are particularly prone to heat loss.
 PEX also doesn't corrode—another advantage over a metal pipe especially galvanized steel pipe, which consistently corrodes over time.
-Compared to copper, PEX is more resistant to scale buildup and resulting loss of flow through the pipe.
-PEX is much less expensive than copper pipe.
+Compared to copper, PEX is more resistant to scale buildup and the resulting loss of flow through the pipe.
+Also, PEX is much less expensive than copper pipe.

 For amateur installers, perhaps the best advantage of PEX is that it does not require soldered connections (like a copper pipe) or tricky threaded connections (like galvanized steel).
-PEX also requires fewer connections and fittings overall, which helps to lower costs and decreases the chances for leaks.
+PEX also requires fewer connections and fittings overall, which helps to lower costs and decreases the chances of leaks.
 Typically, PEX can be installed more quickly than any other plumbing pipe used for water supply.

 Applications for PEX Plumbing Pipe

 PEX plumbing pipe was developed in the 1960s and is accepted by all major plumbing and building codes in the US.
-However, local codes (which are the law in any area) may have specific requirements or restrictions for PEX installations.
+However, local codes, which are the law in any area, may have specific requirements or restrictions for PEX installations.

 The standard method for installing PEX tubing is to join it with barbed fittings and special metal crimp rings that are secured using a crimp tool.
 Once the ring is crimped in place, the installer checks it with a "go/no go" tool that confirms the proper diameter of the crimped ring.
 PEX can also be installed with DIY-friendly push-in fittings.
 PEX tubing is easy to cut with a PEX tubing cutter.